marvbloke/eMBee-BASIC/README.md

 PINMODE pinNum, mode ( 0 = input, 1 = output)
 LOAD (from internal EEPROM)
-SAVE (to internal EEPROM) e.g. use SAVE + to set to auto-run LOAD "filename", SAVE "filename, DIR, DELETE "filename" if using with external EEPROM.
+SAVE (to internal EEPROM) e.g. use SAVE + to set to auto-run LOAD "filename", SAVE "filename, DIR, DELETE "filename", FORMAT if using with external EEPROM.
 ```

 "Pseudo-identifiers"